-As a key program in its first year, the Foundation has developed a well-designed and well-managed internship program – to be offered starting as a pilot project in the summer of 2018.
-The program will:
+As a key program in its first year, the Foundation developed a well-designed and well-managed internship program – offered as a pilot project this past summer.
+The program was aimed to:

 - Develop a framework for a structured internship program – as well as whatever collateral materials are required to support such a program.
-The goal would be for the program to make it easy for the member companies to hire community college/ vocational school students to explore engineering opportunities in the DC area.
+The goal of the program is to make it easy for the member companies to hire community college/ vocational school students to explore engineering opportunities in the DC area.

 In addition to the Internship program, the Foundation will partner with educational institutions in the Washington, DC region on programs such as the following:

 - Sponsor “field trips” for potential candidates to visit AOBA member buildings and to experience “A Day in the Life of a Building Engineer”